 The providers of the document server guarantee they will archive submitted documents for a minimum period of five years.
 Duration of archiving depends on the availability of the format, viewing software and options for conversion.
 Furthermore, the original files submitted by the author are stored in their delivered format.

 The text and the document description are registered with the German National Library for the purpose of long-term storage, where they are catalogued and archived on a permanent basis: These processes are irreversible once they are completed.
 Documents that have been finally published can no longer be altered or deleted.
 Texts with altered contents are treated as new documents.
 In exceptional cases, a document can be blocked if the author claims his or her right, according to § 42 UrhG (German copyright law), to recall a publication owing to a change of conviction or his or her personal rights, or the violation of third party rights.
+In exceptional cases, access to the full text and metadata can be deactivated for legal reasons.
+Activation of the URN will then lead to the following information: type of document, URN, date of deletion and reason for deletion.

 We serve various thematically focused and general paths of distribution, in order to assure that the publications entered in peDOCS are visible and findable.
 The publications can be searched in: